PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 15:59:41
+Last updated: 2024-04-19 16:00:14
-Random Quote: Barney: "I'm dating a stripper."Ted: "Yes, I've seen your bus ad." - Ted Mosby
+Random Quote: Kuiil: "They really don't like you for some reason."Mandalorian: "Well, I did disintegrate a few of them." - Din Djarin